 CPB Netherlands Bureau for Economic Policy Analysis (CPB) was founded in 1945.
-Research at CPB is carried out on CPB’s own initiative, or at the request of the government, parliament, individual members of parliament, national trade unions or employers federations.
+Research at CPB is carried out on CPB’s own initiative, or at the request of the government, parliament, individual members of parliament, national trade unions or employers' federations.

 CPB works at the crossroads of the economic sciences and public policy.

-CPB’s founding director was Jan Tinbergen (1945-155), pioneer of econometrics and laureate of the Nobel Memorial Prize in Economic Sciences (1969).
-He was succeeded by Fred Polak (1955-1957), Pieter de Wolff (1957-1966), Cees van den Beld (1966-1984), Peter de Ridder (1984-1989), Gerrit Zalm (1989-1994), Henk Don (1994-2006) and Coen Teulings (2006-2013).
-From August 2013, Laura van Geest is the director of CPB.
+CPB’s founding director was Jan Tinbergen (1945-1955), pioneer of econometrics and laureate of the Nobel Memorial Prize in Economic Sciences (1969).
+He was succeeded by Fred Polak (1955-1957), Pieter de Wolff (1957-1966), Cees van den Beld (1966-1984), Peter de Ridder (1984-1989), Gerrit Zalm (1989-1994), Henk Don (1994-2006) and Coen Teulings (2006-2013), Laura van Geest (2013-2020).
+From March 2020, Pieter Hasekamp is the director of CPB.